DanielGibbsNZ/bootstrap/README.md

 	wget https://raw.githubusercontent.com/DanielGibbsNZ/bootstrap/master/bootstrap.sh
 	bash bootstrap.sh && rm bootstrap.sh

+Alternately, if Wget is not available you can use cURL to download bootstrap:

+	curl -fsL https://raw.githubusercontent.com/DanielGibbsNZ/bootstrap/master/bootstrap.sh -o bootstrap.sh
+	bash bootstrap.sh && rm bootstrap.sh

-The command line options, including those for executing or skipping specific sections can be shown by running `bootstrap.sh --help`.
+The command line options, including those for executing or skipping specific sections can be shown by running bootstrap with `--help`.